caciviclab/disclosure-backend-static/README.md

 * top spenders lists contain undefined ordering of spenders with the same spending
 * rounding differences for floats

 The expected changes are excluded before generating digests for data in the `build` directory.
-The logic for this can be found in the function `clean_data`, found in the file `bin/create-digests`.
+The logic for this can be found in the function `clean_data`, found in the file `bin/create-digests.py`.
 After the code is modified such that an expected change no longer exists, the exclusion of that change can be removed from `clean_data`.
 For example, the rounding of floats are not consistently the same each time `make process` is run, due to differences in the environment.
 When the code is fixed so that the rounding of floats is the same as long as the data hasn't changed, the `round_float` call in `clean_data` can be removed.

+An additional script has been created to generate a report that enables comparing the totals for candidates.
+The script is `bin/report-candidates.py` and it generates `build/candidates.csv` and `build/candidates.xlsx`.
+The reports include a list of all the candidates and totals calculated multiple ways that should add up to the same number.

 ### Adding a calculator